Back to Faculty Directory

 Year Title Organization

-2008 - Now Associate Professor, Computer Science Siena College
+2008 - Now Associate Professor, Computer Science Siena University (formerly Siena College)

 1999 - 2002 Instructor, Computer Science Rensselaer Polytechnic Inst.